Folk metal: Explosion

 The folk metal genre has dramatically expanded with the turn of the new millennium.
 At the forefront of this explosion, with a "revolutionary clash of tradition and amplification that set them apart", is a group from Finland known as Finntroll.
 The band was formed in 1997 with a demo recorded the following year and a debut album Midnattens widunder released in 1999.
 They have since developed a reputation for being "obsessed with all things trollish."
 Their lyrics are sung exclusively in Swedish instead of the Finnish language "apparently because this language was better to evoke the trollish spirit", even though the real reason for this lies in the band's original vocalist belonging to the Swedish-speaking minority.
 The music of Finntroll features a "real innovation" in the marriage of black metal music with a style of Finnish polka called humppa.
 Specifically, the band took from humppa "the alternate picking bass lines accompanied with the drumbeat, and the use of accordion."
 This unlikely mix of polka and extreme metal has received a mixed reception from critics.
 Andy Hinds of AllMusic laments the polka influence as undermining "the intended threat of a death metal band" while his colleague Alex Henderson praises the band for their "solid, consistently likable effort," declaring that Finntroll has set themselves apart from their peers "because of their emphasis on Finnish humppa" and "the humor and irony they bring to the table."

 Finntroll's second album Jaktens tid was released in 2001 and became a chart success in their native Finland.
 Some of the songs on the album feature vocals performed by Jonne Järvelä of Korpiklaani, another band from Finland.
 While other folk metal bands began with metal before adding folk music, Korpiklaani started with folk music before turning metal.
 The roots of Korpiklaani can be traced back to a Sami folk music group under the name of Shamaani Duo, an "in house restaurant band" created in 1993.
-An album of folk music was released under this name before Jonne Järvelä relocated and formed a new band Shaman.
+An album of folk music was released under this name before Jonne Järvelä relocated and formed a new band, Shaman.
 The folk metal act Shaman was based on the folk music of Shamaani Duo.
 Two albums were released in 1999 and 2001 before Shaman changed their name to Korpiklaani.
 The change in name was accompanied by a change in the music.
-The traditional yoik vocals and the use of the Sámi language were dropped while the synthesizer was replaced with real folk instruments.
+The traditional yoik vocals and the use of the Northern Sámi language were dropped while the synthesizer was replaced with real folk instruments.
 Jonne Järvelä credits his work with Finntroll as the catalyst for the shift in emphasis from folk to metal.